niraj-kumar-r/stats-preview-frontendmentor/README.md

 ### Useful resources

 - [Stackoverflow](https://stackoverflow.com/) - This really helped me.
-It has become my go to place for any problem I face, I just google it and this is always the first result and more often than not, it is pretty accurate too, since, someone outthere faced the same problem as me and has already asked it here most of the times.
+It has become my go to place for any problem I face, I just google it and this is always the first result and more often than not, it is pretty accurate too, since, someone out there faced the same problem as me and has already asked it here most of the times.

 - [W3 schools](https://www.w3schools.com/) - This is an amazing site, which has pretty good explainations, with proper syntax, on most css properties.